irondudegame/diobraando-skript/README.md

-# diobraando-skript
+# Diobraando Skript
-Official Skript for DioBraando.minehut.gg Semi-RP Minecraft server.
+Official Skripts for DioBraando, a semi-RP Minecraft server.
+Join at `diobraando.minehut.gg`.